minprog/progik-old/30 Homework/40 Homework 4/50 Extra.md

 # Extra: More Turtle?!??

-For extra credit of up to +5 or +10 or more points, you're invited to design and implement your own Python turtle-based artwork...
+If you'd like an extra challenge, you're invited to design and implement your own Python turtle-based artwork...

 ## Your custom recursive design